-By Zohra D. Yaqhubi, Crimson Staff Writer
+By Zohra D. Yaqhubi

-The Office of Admissions and Financial Aid will launch a new digitally driven outreach initiative this fall in an effort to encourage low-income students to apply to Harvard and other selective institutions of higher education, the College announced in a press release Thursday.
+Oct 24, 2013 (The Harvard Crimson) — The Office of Admissions and Financial Aid will launch a new digitally driven outreach initiative this fall in an effort to encourage low-income students to apply to Harvard and other selective institutions of higher education, the College announced in a press release Thursday.

 The undertaking, called the Harvard College Connection, will seek to provide students with information about their options for college and financial aid by emphasizing social media and other online communications methods.